How Fast Can A Cat Run?

 What Makes a Cat Run so Fast?

 Cats come from a long lineage of wild hunters.
-Not all of these cats were built for long-distance running, like the cheetah or jaguar.
+Not all these cats were built for long-distance running, like the cheetah or jaguar.
 But, all cats are built to accelerate and switch into speed racer mode in seconds.

 Why Napping Matters for a Kitty’s Speed